A Theoretical Analysis of Test-Driven Code Generation: Selection via environment after generation

 \end{definition}

-This measure aggregates the probability mass of all implementations functionally similar to $c$, effectively smoothing the distribution over the solution space.
-It allows us to consider the probability of the underlying program behavior rather than focusing on specific token strings.
-In the limit of strict equivalence ($s \to \infty$), $p(\mathcal N_c^\infty)$ recovers the probability of the behavioral equivalence class containing $c$.
-However, as we discuss next, estimating strict equivalence classes suffers from high bias and high variance, whereas smoothing with finite $s$ reduces the latter by aggregating information from functionally proximal solutions.
+This measure aggregates the probability mass of all functionally similar implementations, effectively smoothing the distribution over codes.
+It allows us to consider the probability of program behavior rather than focusing on specific token strings.
+In the limit of strict equivalence, $p(\mathcal N_c^\infty)$ recovers the probability of strict behavioral equivalence classes.
+However, as we discuss next, Monte Carlo estimation of strict equivalence classes is biased and suffers from high variance, whereas smoothing reduces the former by linearity and the latter by aggregating information from similar implementations.